Blaine Robison, M.A.

 Published 2 April

-Grammar: Unless otherwise noted the meaning of Greek words is from F.W.
+Syntax: Unless otherwise noted the meaning of Greek words is from F.W.
 Danker, The Concise Greek-English Lexicon of the New Testament (2009), and the meaning of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), abbreviated as "BDB."
 The numbering system of the Strong's Exhaustive Concordance of the Bible is identified with "SH" (Strong's Hebrew number) and "SG" (Strong's Greek number).
 Strong's Online.

 Terminology: In order to emphasize the Jewish nature of the apostolic writings and message I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament) and incorporate other appropriate Hebrew and Jewish terms.
 (See the glossary.)